-Your library account will be automatically blocked whenever any of the following
+Your library account will be automatically blocked when any of the following

 - five or more books are overdue